scrabbletank/farhome-rules/rulesdoc.md

 You crystalize the weave of magic around an area no larger than 100 tiles, securing it from outsiders.
 You may choose any or all of the following effects:

 - Sound cannot pass through the warded area, preventing sounds from entering or leaving.
-- The barrier becomes opaque preventing vision, looking like a dense cloud from the outside.
+- The barrier becomes opaque preventing vision, looking like a dense cloud from either side.
 - Magical sensors, such as those created by _Magic Sight_, cannot pass through or be created inside the barrier.
-- Divination magic targeting a creature inside the barrier automatically fail.
+- locating or scrying magic targeting a creature inside the barrier automatically fail.
 - Teleportation by any means is prevented inside the barrier.
-- Planar travel is prevented inside the barrier.
+- rifts to warrens or other realms are prevented from opening inside the barrier.

 Make a spellcasting roll adding a bad die for every effect chosen.
 On success the barrier is created over the target area.
+Casting this every day for 30 days in the same location makes it permanent, only ending if dispelled.

 The number of tiles effected increases by 100 for every level cast above 5th.